thiernomoudou/edu-ERP/README.md

+# edu-platform
-Education Platform with Django and Angular
+University Management Platform based on  Django and Angular